desmos-labs/desmos/docs/architecture/adr-005-support-multisig-chain-link.md

 ### Backwards Compatibility

-Since we change the `Proof#Signature` field from a hex-encode string into a `SignatureDescriptor_Data`, this feature is not backwards compatible.
-Migrating the old chain link signatures to `SignatureDescriptor_Data` is required.
+Since we change the `Proof#Signature` field from a hex-encoded string into a `SignatureDescriptor_Data`, this feature is not backwards compatible.
+For this reason, it will be needed to migrate the old chain link signatures to `SignatureDescriptor_Data`.

 ### Positive